 But what about this section: how does the App know where to populate the end-user's name?

 Does the name go on top of "Petitioner" or "Respondent"?
-To answer that question, the App requires an additional piece of information: the end-user's role in this legal matter.
+To answer that question, the app requires an additional piece of information: the end-user's role in this legal matter.

-The lesson here is that not every piece of information your App requires is a "blank space" on the document template itself.
-Sometimes, your App requires meta information which is then used to populate a "blank space" with another variable.
+The lesson here is that not every piece of information your app requires is a "blank space" on the document template itself.
+Sometimes, your app requires meta information which is then used to populate a "blank space" with another variable.

 In the example above, the variable 'user_role' is a meta piece of information that is used to determine where the variable 'user_name' will be populated, i.e. above the line for "Petitioner" or the line for "Respondent."